j3soon/nways_accelerated_programming/README_TWCC.md

 fatal: cannot copy '/usr/share/git-core/templates/hooks/fsmonitor-watchman.sample' to '/home/uXXXXXXX/nways_accelerated_programming/.git/hooks/fsmonitor-watchman.sample': Disk quota exceeded
 ```

 Click `VIEW DETAILS` in the user dashboard and check if the `Total Storage` quota is below `100GiB`.
-If so, you indeed stumbled upon the disk quota issue.
+If so, you indeed stumbled upon this disk quota issue.
 The `HFS Portal` should show similar results.

+> If the `Total Storage` quota is equal or above `100GiB`, you simply need to remove unnecessary files to free up disk space.

 ![](docs/images/faq-disk-quota-issue-1.png)
 ![](docs/images/faq-disk-quota-issue-2.png)